jdjohn215/mke-owner-networks/processing-scripts/README.md

 * subsets only currently registered corporations
 * outputs `data/wdfi/WDFI_Current_2023-10-09.csv.gz`

-## identify-wdfi-groups.R
+## subset-mprop-connected-wdfi.R

-* matches WDFI records to MPROP owner names
+* keeps current WDFI records that are connected to an MPROP owner by name
-* creates networks of WDFI names connected by address
+* removes those WDFI records with an address deemed useless because it doesn't represent real connections
-* outputs `data/wdfi/wdfi_agent_groups.csv`
+* outputs `data/wdfi/wdfi-connected-to-mprop.csv`

-## Combine-mprop-and-landlord-networks.R
+## identify-owner-networks.R

-* combines the MPROP and WDFI networks
+* creates an owner network based on MPROP owner names, MPROP owner addresses, and WDFI principal office addresses
-* creates unified final owner network
+* uses the igraph library
 * outputs `data/LandlordProperties-with-OwnerNetworks.csv`, **this is the source file for the who-owns-what website runs**